Faithful-Resource-Pack/CompliBot/README.md

 3. Rename `tokens.json.example` in the `json/` folder to `tokens.json`.
 4. Paste your token after `token`.
 Additional information like API tokens and various testing modes can be enabled from there as well.

-## Configuration:

-- `json/tokens.json` for toggling environment variables.
-- `json/dynamic/settings.json` for channel names, versions, and more.

 ## API Reference:

 This project is heavily developed around our public API.
 Check out our API documentation at https://api.faithfulpack.net/docs for more information about endpoints and making requests.